BradleyA/pi-display/README.md

  * [scroll-phat](https://github.com/BradleyA/pi-display-board/tree/master/scroll-phat)
  * scrollphathd

-#### WARNING: These instructions are incomplete.
-Consider them as notes quickly drafted on a napkin rather than proper documentation!

-I have been using some of these for days, months, or years and just now uploading them.
-I need to complete some cleanup before it is shareable and documented . . .
+I need to get this to work and completed then some cleanup before it is shareable and documented . . .

 ### Install